sarxos/uhuru-cloud-test/README.md

 You can also use CloudManager GUI to do the same thing, but it works correctly only on Windows systems, I guess.

+Just FYI, service is using around 85MB of RAM (I set max heap size to 128M).

 ## License